apsc-web/collab-css/README.md

 ## Additional Notes
 While git version control is meant to alievate the pain of accidentaly loosing important code by allowing us to revert dangerous changes, please refrain from editing code on this repository unless your goal is to change the base css code of all collab sites in production.
-If your change is site specific, please consider making those changes through the site's custom css
+If your change is site specific, please consider making those changes through the site's custom css.

 ## FAQ's
 Why is apsc collab css hosted on github pages?